Wine warehouses of Bercy: Rail transport

 Transport of wine by rail to Bercy began with the creation of the railway line from Paris to Lyon in 1849 as well as with the establishment of the nearby Gare de Paris Bercy (train station).
 The wine district was served by a network of 9.48 kilometers of track and 42 hubs.
 During the first period, wine was transported in barrels from the wine growing regions that were crossed by the Paris-Lyon and, later, the Paris-Menton line; these regions are: Provence, the Rhône valley and Burgundy.

-Wine consumption in Paris was increasing, along with the city’s growing population.
-It went from 1,000,000 hectolitres (Note: Although generally an obscure and non-preferred unit, the hectolitre of 100 litres was used in the French wine trade.)
-100000000 litre in 1800 to 3,550,000 hectolitres in 1865.
+Wine consumption in Paris was increasing alongside the city’s growing population.
+It went from 1,000,000 hL (Note: Although generally an obscure and non-preferred unit, the hectolitre of 100 litres was used in the French wine trade.) in 1800 to 3,550,000 hL in 1865.
 Despite the construction of a new wine market between 1811 and 1845, Bercy’s storage capacity proved insufficient to cope with the growth of consumption and the development of transport by rail.